confluentinc/ksql/docs/developer-guide/ksqldb-reference/show-queries.md

 Query Type
 -----------

-* `Push`: these queries run on every single node in the cluster.
+* `PERSISTENT`: these queries run on every node and materialize new state.
-* `Transient`: these queries run on a single node.
+* `PUSH`: these queries are owned by the client and are terminated when the session ends.

 Example
 -------